-The topic of conversation was Cloud Adoption for Small and Medium businesses, and although it was an early start with the promise of bacon sandwiches, we had a good attendance.
+Last week, some of our employees spoke at a TechUK event in Newcastle, England, hosted by the Federation for Small Business and the Local Enterprise Partnership at Newcastle College.
+The topic of conversation was cloud adoption for small and medium businesses, and although it was an early start with the promise of bacon sandwiches, we had good attendance.

-Up until recently, business owners would work with their IT staff to source an expense management system, for example, which would require computers, storage, networking, feeding and watering.
-Nowadays, that can just be accessed through a website, on a pay per user per month basis.
-That’s Cloud.
+Up until recently, business owners would work with their IT staff to source an expense management system, for example, which would require computers, storage, networking, feeding, and watering.
+Nowadays, that can just be accessed through a website on a pay-per-user-per-month basis.
+That’s cloud.

 As some cynics might say – it’s just someone else’s computer!
-And to a certain extent it is, but with bells on.
+And to a certain extent, it is but with bells on.

-So, to summarise:
+So, to summarize:

-- Low risk initial options include Backup, Disaster Recovery and Cloud-hosted applications (Infrastructure as a Service).
+- Low-risk initial options include Backup, Disaster Recovery, and cloud-hosted applications (Infrastructure as a Service).